Stay on top of your money while you study

 Overdraft charges during your course

-We offer an interest-free arranged overdraft of £1,000 when you open this account.4 You can request an increase of up to £2,000 in year 2 and £3,000 in year 3, subject to status and how your account has been used.
+We offer an interest-free arranged overdraft of up to £1,000 when you open this account.5 You can request to increase your limit up to a maximum of £2,000 in year 2 and £3,000 in year 3, subject to status and how your account has been used.

 Overdraft charges after you graduate